Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 There are several ways to synchronize when connecting to a specific WiFi.
 See the FAQ for details.

-1. Change the IP address to something other than 192.168.0.0/24 on your WiFi router
+1. Change the IP address to something other than 192.168.0.0/24 on your WiFi router and add it to the IP address list
-2. Fixing the IP address on the Android side
+2. Fixing an IP address on the Android side and registering it in the IP address list

 ### Skip task if the WLAN is not connected to the specified access point, or if WLAN IP does not match the specified IP address.